Plastics Webinar. No data, no deal: the importance of science and data driving the final plastics treaty negotiations

 To meet these expectations, any new treaty must embed requirements for transparency and accountability.
 However, the current text lacks clear and binding provisions for comprehensive data collection, reporting, and monitoring—elements that have proven essential to the success of existing Multilateral Environmental Agreements (MEAs).
 Without these provisions, we face a treaty that may be ambitious in rhetoric but impossible to implement or evaluate in practice.

-Join this webinar to hear experts and country delegates:
+During this webinar, experts and country delegates:

-- Examine why systems for transparency and regular assessments of progress must be central to the final deal struck in Geneva and how the current information gap undermines effective policy making on plastics pollution
+- Examined why systems for transparency and regular assessments of progress must be central to the final deal struck in Geneva and how the current information gap undermines effective policy making on plastics pollution

 Speakers